Jacksonville Chapter 13 Bankruptcy Lawyers

 Let Us Help You Pursue Financial Security with a Payment Plan

 Chapter 13 bankruptcy, also called a wage earners plan, is for individuals who have regular income.
 It involves establishing a plan to repay all or part of your debts by paying creditors in installments over a three- to five-year period.
-There are several advantages to filing under Chapter 13 rather than Chapter 7, detailed below.
+This repayment program requires that you devote all of your disposable income to pay creditors back within the lifespan of the repayment plan.
+Your monthly payment amount depends on the amount of debt you owe and a bankruptcy trustee will distribute your monthly payment among your creditors.

 Stop Foreclosure on Your Home